 |---|---|---|---|

-| Message queue growing | Queue depth > 500, latency increasing | Destination system slow or down | Check destination connectivity; implement circuit breaker |
+| Message queue growing | Queue depth > 500, latency increasing | The destination system is slow or down | Check destination connectivity; implement a circuit breaker |

 | Out of memory crashes | JVM heap > 90%, GC thrashing | Large messages or too many channels | Increase heap, enable message attachment mode for large payloads |